List of content you will read in this article:

 Follow these simple steps to install Laravel on cPanel:

-First login to your SSH, here is guide that how you can login to SSH.
+Step 1: First login to your SSH, here is a guide that how you can login to SSH.

-To begin downloading Composer installer file, enter following command.
+Step 2: To begin downloading the Composer installer file, enter the following command.

 php installer --check

-In order to install Composer through the installer file, use the php extension command without using any parameters.
+Step 4: In order to install Composer through the installer file, use the PHP extension command without using any parameters.

-By running this command, a phar file will be created with the name Composer.phar.
-To view the list of files and folder at current directory use ls command.
+Step 5: By running this command, a phar file will be created with the name Composer.phar.
+To view the list of files and folders at the current directory use the ls command.

-To enhance your host security, we recommend to remove the installer file.
+Step 6: To enhance your host security, we recommend removing the installer file.
 In order to remove this file use the following command.

 rm -f installer

-To viewing Composer commands, use the follwoing command:
+Step 7: To view the Composer commands, use the following command:

 php composer.phar create-project laravel/laravel --prefer-dist